LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/Resources/MVC.md

 ### Startup Class
 The startup class is where you will be putting in a majority of your changes and configuration in code.
 The startup class consists of where we register any required middleware of dependencies that required for our application to run the way we expect.
-, in addition to changes or settings to the HTTP pipeline.
+In addition to changes or settings to the HTTP pipeline.

 Get comfortable with the startup class, because you will be spending a lot of time in here.